-The Production Insurance new forage seeding plans offer establishment protection for new forage crops.
+Production Insurance for new forage seeding offers establishment protection for new forage crops.
 A claim may be paid if an insured peril causes damage to three or more adjoining acres, preventing your crop from establishing a stand.

 Calculating your coverage and claims

 There are two different plans for new forage seeding.
 If you grow both the premium and standard new forage seeding, you must insure the premium new forage seeding in order to insure the standard.

 This plan is designed to ensure the establishment of high-quality, long-term forage stands.
 They contain a seed count of less than 50 per cent red clover or have a seed value of at least $35 per acre.

 Claim payments are subject to a deductible of 10 per cent of the total planted acres.